José Daniel Ponce

 José Daniel Ponce (born 26 June 1962) is an Argentine former professional footballer who played as a midfielder.
-Hee was part of the Estudiantes de La Plata team that won two back-to-back championships in 1982 and 1983.
+He was part of the Estudiantes de La Plata team that won two back-to-back championships in 1982 and 1983.

 Career

 Ponce was born in Godoy Cruz, Mendoza and was a product of Godoy Cruz youth system, also playing in the first team at the age of 16, making his debut on 8 October 1978.
 Then he was transferred and promoted to the first team of Estudiantes by coach Carlos Bilardo, when he shared the midfield with Miguel Ángel Russo, Alejandro Sabella and Marcelo Trobbiani.
 The team won two back-to-back titles and Ponce was called by Bilardo (now national coach) to the national team.
 His trademark were his precision free kicks, and his skill with the ball, both dribbling and passing, was often decisive in fast-break attack.

 In 1983 Ponce was selected to join the Argentina squad for the Copa América 1983.
 He later took part in the process that led to Argentina's victory in the 1986 World Cup.

 After Estudiantes, with a brief step in Atlético Tucumán in 1984, Ponce played for several clubs including Boca Juniors, San Lorenzo, Gimnasia y Tiro, Douglas Haig and Independiente Rivadavia in Argentina, Atlético Junior and Unión Magdalena in Colombia, Nîmes Olympique in France and Coquimbo Unido, Everton and Huachipato in Chile.

 During his time at Boca the club won the Recopa Sudamericana and Copa Sudamericana titles in 1989.
 He made a total of 33 appearances for the club in all competitions, scoring five goals.

 In 1995 while as a player in Coquimbo Unido, he was fired from the club after punching a youth team player in the face.